 It’s pretty common to find budget recommendations based on net income — what’s left after all the withholding (for taxes) and transfers (for retirement plan contributions) are taken care of.
 The thinking is that net income is the money that’s available to you so that’s what you should base your budget on.

 However, gross income is the purest, most complete view of your income.
 I prefer to use it as the starting point because some of the withholding and transfer categories are manageable.

 Take taxes, for example.
-About 80 percent of taxpayers get a federal refund each year and this year’s average amount is around $2,800.
+About 80 percent of taxpayers get a federal refund each year and this year’s average amount is around $2,300.
 That’s a lot of money you might have preferred going home in your paycheck.
-If you typically get a big refund, estimate how much you really should have withheld by using the IRS withholding calculator.
+If you typically get a big refund, estimate how much you really should have withheld by using the IRS withholding estimator.
 Then talk to your human resources department about having less withheld.